'House of Cards' spinoff in the works?

 One spinoff concept would follow the character Doug Stamper, who plays a loyal aide to Kevin Spacey's scheming politician Frank Underwood; former "House of Cards" producer Eli Roth is tapped to write, according to the report.
 Two other spinoff ideas are also being explored, the report said.

-"House of Cards" was Netflix's first original series to generate widespread buzz and acclaim when it premiered in 2013.
-An early Emmys darling, "House of Cards" helped vault Netflix into the higher ranks of Hollywood and threw fuel to its fledgling strategy to make its own programming, rather than just relying on licensing the movies and shows made by others.
+Premiering in 2013, "House of Cards" was Netflix's first original series to generate widespread buzz and acclaim.
+An early Emmys darling, "House of Cards" helped vault Netflix into the higher ranks of Hollywood and threw fuel on its fledgling strategy to make its own programming, rather than just relying on licensing the movies and shows made by others.

 Discuss: 'House of Cards' spinoff in the works?